-Stand still and learn – 1 Sam 12:7 – Samuel made the children of Israel stand still so that he could reason with them of all the righteous of the Lord – that’s how you are going to learn the Bible – you must be still while you are studying the Bible on your own or in church during the sermon or in Sunday school – you aren’t going to learn all that the Lord has done in the Bible by staying constantly on the go – young converts to the Lord need to change their schedules so that they have time each day to read what the Lord has recorded in the Bible – and they need to change their weekly schedules to include faithful church and Sunday school attendance.
+Stand still and learn – 1 Sam 12:7 – Samuel made the children of Israel stand still so that he could reason with them of all the righteous acts of the Lord.
+That’s how you are going to learn the Bible.
+You must be still while you are studying the Bible on your own or in church during the sermon or in Sunday school.
+You aren’t going to learn all that the Lord has done in the Bible by staying constantly on the go.
+Young converts to the Lord need to change their schedules so that they have time each day to read what the Lord has recorded in the Bible.
+And they need to change their weekly schedules to include faithful church and Sunday school attendance.

 Stand still and consider – Job 37:14 – Elihu told Job to consider the wondrous works of God.
 We all need to do that.
 All around you God has given wonderful testimonies of his majesty.
 The heavens declare the glory of God.
 The invisible things of him from the creation of the world are clearly seen, being understood by the things that are made.
 Take time to smell the roses.
 All of this will help you to remember in some of the more difficult times in your life that God is right there with you.